mondora/handbook/README.md

 #### 3.1 Comprehensive evaluations

 IT professionals must strive to be perceptive, thorough, and objective when evaluating, recommending, and presenting system descriptions and alternatives.
-IT professionals are in a position of special trust, and therefore have a special responsibility to provide objective, credible evaluations to employers, clients, users, and the public.
+IT professionals are in a position of special trust, and therefore have a special responsibility to provide objective, credible evaluations to employers, customers, users, and the public.
 When providing evaluations the professional must also identify any relevant conflicts of interest.
 Any signs of danger from systems must be reported to those who have opportunity and/or responsibility to resolve them.

 #### 3.2 Work commitment

 Honoring one's commitments is a matter of integrity and honesty.
 For the IT professional this includes ensuring that system elements perform as intended.
 Also, when one contracts for work with another party, one has an obligation to keep that party properly informed about progress toward completing that work.

-### 4. Compliance with the code
+### 4. Compliance with the Code

 The future of the IT profession depends on both technical and ethical excellence.
 Not only is it important for mondora professionals to adhere to the principles expressed in this Code, each member should encourage and support adherence by other members.